Hall Of Fame

 Hall Of Fame | Dally Messenger

-Dally Messenger, player number 18, was rugby league’s first ‘star player’ and seen by many as the catalyst for the establishment of rugby league, controversially converting from rugby union.
+Dally Messenger was Rugby League’s first 'star player’ and seen by many as the catalyst for the establishment of the code, controversially converting from rugby union in August 1907.

 Between 1908 and 1913 he played 48 games for Easts and seven tests for Australia.
 He was a powerful runner of the ball, a solid defender and could kick goals from anywhere on the field.